 Applicants should design the operating schedules of their programs to meet the needs of the targeted students and their adult family members.
-Programs must operate a total minimum of 300 hours per program year across all program components (afterschool, summer, school breaks, and weekend/holidays).
 To best serve the children of working families, centers should establish consistent and dependable hours of operation.
 The minimum operation requirements are as follows: